-Rubric 1.2 - Step 1: Plan (Focus Student 1-English Learner)
+Rubric 1.2 - Step 1: Plan (Focus Student 1-Student with a different language learning need)

-Essential Question: How does the candidate plan instruction using knowledge of FS1's (English learner) assets and learning needs\ to support meaningful engagement with the content-specific learning goal(s) and ELD goal(s)?
+Essential Question: How does the candidate plan instruction using knowledge of FS1's (student with a different language learning need) assets and learning needs\ to support meaningful engagement with the content-specific learning goal(s) of the lesson?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not connect knowledge of FS1's assets and learning needs to the lesson.
 OR Candidate's plan does not take into account the reading, writing, listening, and/or speaking requirements of the content taught in the lesson.
 OR Candidate primarily displays deficit thinking in relation to FS1.
-Candidate's planned adaptations (accommodations and/or modifications) minimally connect FS1's assets or learning needs to the expected reading, writing, listening, and/or speaking abilities required of the content taught in the lesson.
+OR Candidate's planning focuses on instruction in English only with no target language emphasis.
+Candidate's planned supports minimally connect FS1's assets or learning needs, particularly cultural and linguistic resources and funds of knowledge, to the expected reading, writing, listening, and/or speaking abilities required of the content taught in the lesson.
 Candidate reduces the rigor of learning activities or instructional strategies in ways that are inappropriate or limit the access to content and/or expose student vulnerability or undermine a safe learning environment.
-Candidate's planned supports for student learning are clearly built on FS1's assets and learning needs.
-Candidate's plan provides appropriate adaptations (accommodations and/or modifications) to support FS1 to access core content of the lesson through required reading, writing, listening, and/or speaking.
-Candidate provides a cogent rationale in plan for how language adaptations (accommodations and/or modifications) used during the lesson encourage FS1's progress toward meeting the content-specific learning goal(s) and ELD goal(s).
-All of Level 3, plus: Candidate plans opportunities for FS1 to participate in different modes of communication (e.g., collaborative, interpretive, and/or productive language) during the lesson to access content needed to meet learning goal(s).
-All of Levels 3 & 4, plus: Candidate plans a lesson using UDL strategies that purposefully create an inclusive environment to support FS1's content- specific learning through reading, writing, listening, and/or speaking as part of the whole class community.
-Candidate's rationale cites evidence-based English language development practice(s).
+Candidate's planning minimally allows for teaching in the target language.
+Candidate's planned supports for student learning are clearly built on FS1's assets and learning needs, particularly cultural and linguistic resources and funds of knowledge.
+Candidate's plan provides appropriate adaptations (accommodations and/or modifications) to support FS1 to access core content of the lesson through required reading, writing, listening, and/or speaking in the target language or in the target language or in the target language with English as appropriate to provide support.
+Candidate provides a cogent rationale in plan for how language adaptations (accommodations and/or modifications) used during the lesson encourage FS1's progress toward meeting the content-specific learning goal(s).
+All of Level 3, plus: Candidate plans opportunities for FS1 to participate in different modes of communication (e.g., collaborative, interpersonal, interpretive, presentational, and/or productive language) in the target language or in the target language with English as appropriate to provide support during the lesson to access content needed to meet content-specific learning goal(s) of the lesson.
+All of Levels 3 & 4, plus: Candidate plans a lesson using UDL strategies that purposefully create an inclusive environment to support FS1's content- specific learning through reading, writing, listening, and/or speaking in the target language as part of the whole class community.
+Candidate's rationale cites evidence-based language development practice(s).

-\For example: prior academic knowledge; social-emotional development; social identity; cultural and linguistic resources and funds of knowledge; prior experiences and interests; developmental considerations; proficiency in reading, writing, speaking, and listening
+\For example: prior academic knowledge; social-emotional development; social identity; cultural and linguistic resources and funds of knowledge; prior experiences and interests; developmental considerations; current proficiency in reading, writing, and speaking/listening in English and mastery of the target language and primary language

-- Part A: Written Narrative: Getting to Know Your Students (no more than 9 pages) - Part B: Lesson Plan (include content-specific learning goal[s] and ELD goal[s]) - Part C: Written Narrative: Lesson Plan Rationale (no more than 7 pages) - Part D: Related Instructional Resources and Materials (no more than 8 pages)
+- Part A: Written Narrative: Getting to Know Your Students (no more than 9 pages) - Part B: Lesson Plan (include content-specific learning goal[s]) - Part C: Written Narrative: Lesson Plan Rationale (no more than 7 pages) - Part D: Related Instructional Resources and Materials (no more than 8 pages)